ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the states with the highest rate of labor informality in Appraisers, Auctioneers and Auctioneers were Tlaxcala (100%), Tamaulipas (100%), and Chiapas (100%).
+At first quarter of 2025, the states with the highest rate of labor informality in Appraisers, Auctioneers and Auctioneers were Puebla (100%), Aguascalientes (100%), and Guanajuato (75%).

 Labor Informality by Age and Education